Wrington: Primary school

 The village primary school was opened on 1 May 1857.
 Its premises are Grade II listed.

 Butcombe Brewery

 A local institution is the Butcombe microbrewery, set up in nearby Butcombe in 1978 by Simon Whitmore, managing director of Courage Western, made redundant in a restructuring, and his wife Maureen.
 In 2003 the business was sold to Guy Newell and Paul Horsley and moved to a purpose-built brewery completed in March 2005 on an estate at Wrington.

 In the same year the brewery set up a joint venture with Thatchers Cider to produce a keg cider.
 Its 2008 output was 24,000 barrels a year through about 450 outlets.

+By 2025, the brewery had grown into pub and brewing business Butcombe Group headquartered in Jersey, operating over 120 pubs with over 400 rooms across Southern England and in the Channel Islands.
+It operates a brewery in Wrington, and a large distribution and bottling centre in Bridgwater.